-This is the first instalment of blog series looking into the experience of Poland during the Napoleonic Wars.
+This is the first instalment of a blog series looking into the experience of Poland during the Napoleonic Wars.
 The series will consist of a number of posts focusing on important events, developments, and individuals in Poland in the quarter century between 1790 and 1815.

 It is impossible to write about Poland in the Revolutionary and Napoleonic Wars without discussing the three partitions of Poland between 1772 and 1795 which eventually led to this proud nation’s erasure from the map of Europe.